 Consistency – Everyone likes their actions to be seen as consistent.
 This is why marketers normally get potential customers to commit to something small, maybe downloading a free gift or entering their email address on a form.
 Once they have already committed in a small way to your company there is an increased likelihood move on from that first small step to make further purchases and hopefully become a regular customer.

-Reciprocation – When someone gets something from you, they very often feel obliged to return the favour.
+Reciprocation – When someone gets something from you, they very often feel obliged to return the favor.
+It is best to give free gifts that would promote your branding – which is placing your brand name in the giveaway; you can try to visit here to get more ideas about promotional giveaways.
 If you provide them with some benefit, perhaps a free gift, or some useful information that they can use to take action, then they will feel an attachment to your business and it is more probable that they will go on to become customers.

 Authority – People respond to the power of authority, this is why celebrity endorsements are good business.
 If you can find a celebrity connection to your brand somewhere then don’t be shy to advertise it.
 If you can’t find a celebrity, then adding some professional gravitas with Dr this or Professor that can add an air of authority to your claims and give potential buyers more confidence.

 Liking – The idea is behind liking is simple enough.
 The more people like you, the more likely they are to buy from you.
 In the bricks and mortar world, it can be fairly easy to create a personal connection, but in the online world, it is not always so straightforward.
 One of the most effective ways can be through a well thought through the ‘About Us’ page.
 By connecting with your visitors on a human level you increase the chances of them buying from you.How to persuade your visitors to buy, not just visit via @lilachbullockClick To Tweet